-No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011 RMB 9.
-Units 1-6-4 and 1-6-5 on Level 6 of The property comprises 2 units on Level 6 of a 30-storey office building The property is currently occupied by 3,153,000 Jiaxingguoji Plaza completed in about 2007. the Group for office 100% interest No. 146 Beizhan Road purpose. attributable to Shenhe District The units have a total gross floor area the Group: Shenyang City of approximately 318.51 sq.m.
-RMB3,153,000 Liaoning Province The PRC
+Property Description and tenure Particulars of occupancy existing state as at 28 February 2011 RMB Units 1-6-4 and 1-6-5 on Level 6 of The property comprises 2 units on Level 6 of a 30-storey office building The property is currently occupied by 3,153,000 Jiaxingguoji Plaza completed in about 2007. the Group for office 100% interest No. 146 Beizhan Road purpose. attributable to Shenhe District The units have a total gross floor area the Group: Shenyang City of approximately 318.51 sq.m.
+RMB3,153,000 Liaoning Province The PRC Units 1-6-4 and 1-6-5 on Level 6 of Jiaxingguoji Plaza No. 146 Beizhan Road Shenhe District Shenyang City Liaoning Province Units 1-6-4 and 1-6-5 on Level 6 of Jiaxingguoji Plaza No. 146 Beizhan Road Shenhe District Shenyang City Liaoning Province The property comprises 2 units on Level 6 of a 30-storey office building completed in about 2007.
+The units have a total gross floor area of approximately 318.51 sq.m.
+Units 1-6-4 and 1-6-5 on Level 6 of Jiaxingguoji Plaza No. 146 Beizhan Road Shenhe District Shenyang City Liaoning Province The property comprises 2 units on Level 6 of a 30-storey office building currently occupied by the Group for office purpose.
+The units have a total gross floor area of approximately 318.51 sq.m.

 - 1. Shenyang Yuanda Aluminium Industry Engineering Co., Ltd. ("Shenyang Yuanda Aluminium") is a wholly owned subsidiary of the Company. - 2.
 Pursuant to 2 State-owned Land Use Rights Certificates Shen Yang Guo Yong (2010) Di Nos.
-SH01327 and SH01328, the land use rights of the property with a total apportioned site area of approximately 32.46 sq.m. have been granted to Shenyang Yuanda Aluminium. - Pursuant to 2 Building Ownership Certificates Shen Fang Quan Zheng Shi Shen He Zi Di Nos.
+SH01327 and SH01328, the land use rights of the property with a total apportioned site area of approximately 32.46 sq.m. have been granted to Shenyang Yuanda Aluminium. - 3.
+Pursuant to 2 Building Ownership Certificates Shen Fang Quan Zheng Shi Shen He Zi Di Nos.
 12198 and 12199, 2 units with a total gross floor area of approximately 318.51 sq.m. are owned by Shenyang Yuanda Aluminium. - 4.
 We have been provided with a legal opinion regarding the property interest by the Company's PRC legal advisers, which contains, inter alia, the following: - a.
-The Group legally owns the land use rights and the building ownership rights of the property mentioned in notes 3 and 4 and can legally occupy, use, transfer, lease, mortgage and otherwise dispose of them within the term stipulated in the State-owned Land Use Rights Certificates; and - b.
-The land use rights and building ownership rights of the property are not subject to mortgage, guarantee, sequestration and any other encumbrances or other third party interests as confirmed by the Group.
+The Group has legally owned the land use rights and the building ownership rights of the property mentioned in notes 3 and 4 and can legally occupy, use, transfer, lease, mortgage and otherwise dispose of them within the term stipulated in the State-owned Land Use Rights Certificates; and - b.
+The land use rights and building ownership rights of the property are not subject to mortgage, secure, seal up and any other encumbrances or other third party interests as confirmed by the Group.

 No. Property Description and tenure Particulars of occupancy Capital value in existing state as at 28 February 2011 RMB 10.
 10 residential units on Levels 2 to 7, The property comprises 10 units on Levels 2 to 7 of a 9-storey residential The property is currently occupied by 30,013,000 Block 3 of Building 4 located at Huirun Yuan building completed in about 2007. the Group for staff dormitory purpose.
-100% interest attributable to Tonghui Jiayuan The units have a total gross floor area domitory purpose. the Group: Chaoyang District Beijing The PRC of approximately 1,389.49 sq.m.
-RMB30,013,000
+100% interest attributable to Tonghui Jiayuan The units have a total gross floor area the Group: Chaoyang District of approximately 1,389.49 sq.m.
+RMB30,013,000 Beijing The PRC